 The ultimate control capacity of any MAXI ONE unit will be dependent on a number of factors, including target humidity, enclosure size, enclosure leakage, air distribution system, average ambient temperatures and the degree and speed of ambient temperature changes.
 Each MAXI ONE unit can supply a large number of cases of varying sizes.
 We can recommend a consultant to assist you in determining the most effective device for your application.

 Typically, a single unit can supply a constant flow output air at an RH level from below 35% to above 60% at ambient temperatures of 70 degrees F / 21 degrees C. Lower ambient temperatures will allow the unit to maintain lower delivery RH levels Output variation at constant temperature is typically less than +/- 1%.
 Depending on unit and application, outputs can be from less than 15 to over 60 cfm / 500 to 2000 lpm, with a maximum treatment capacity of from 5,000 to 25,000 cubic feet / 150 to 900 cubic meters of display or storage enclosure(s).

-Output from the unit is constantly monitored by a sensor mounted in the gallery.
-Air flow outside of preset limits will be dumped by an electromechanical valve.
+The output from the unit is constantly monitored by a sensor mounted in the gallery.
+Airflow outside of preset limits will be dumped by an electromechanical valve.
 Air is filtered for gaseous and particulate pollutants upon intake to the MAXI ONE unit, and output air is filtered through a HEPA grade filter.